Changdao/DS_get_cleaning_data/README.md

 Explanation
 ====================
-The analysis process is as following: read train set data x_test.txt in fixed width, as well as as 561 columns. read train set data subject_test.txt. read train set y_test. bind those three dataset. add new column to identify the data is trainset.
+The analysis process is as following:
+Read train set data x_test.txt in fixed width, as well as as 561 columns.
+Read train set data subject_test.txt.
+Read train set y_test.
+Merge those three datasets.

-Do the above steps on the test set.
+Do the above steps on the test sets.
-Union the train set and test set.
+Merge the train set with test set.
-Then extract the independent tidy data set with the average of each variable for each activity and each subject.
+Aggregate the independent tidy data set with the average of each variable for each activity and each subject.

+Write the data to file.